afbat/Yang_Battocchio_AEJMC20_Brand_Auth_Poster_2/README.md

 Alterations include addition of the following categories: abstract, literature review, discussion and references.

-References were included using BibLaTex and a .bib file exported from a Zotero collection
+References were included using BibLaTeX and a .bib file exported from a Zotero collection

 Admittedly, this file likely has a bit of sloppy code, as this was my first project and introduction to LaTeX.
 Because I like to keep things interesting (apparently), I decided that creating a research poster on a very short turnaround timeline while negotiating an out-of-state move during the middle of a Pandemic was the PERFECT time to crash course myself in LaTeX.